jeremiahpslewis/trer/README.md

 # In addition, if you have no working LaTeX environment, consider
 # installing the neat tinytex LateX distribution.
 It is lightweight and
-# you can install it from wihtin R!
+# you can install it from within R!
 See https://yihui.org/tinytex/
 # To install it, run from the R console:

 install_package_if_missing('tinytex')